 Students who have to make up a course for any reason must make arrangements to re-register for the course.
-Doubling up on courses is strongly discouraged, but may be permitted under the following conditions:
+Registration is guided by the following conditions:

-- The courses being considered are not both laboratory courses-cooking, baking, pastry, or table service. - The student has a minimum grade point average of 2.0 and is not on academic probation. - The enrollment in the makeup course does not exceed the maximum allowable class size.

-- The course schedules do not conflict. - There are no non-laboratory prerequisites.
+- Students may not be scheduled for two lab courses at the same time. - The enrollment in the makeup course does not exceed the maximum allowable class size. - The course schedules do not conflict. - There are no non-laboratory prerequisites.